appunite/android-placeholders-validator/README.md

 placeholdersValidator {
     // Path to your main source set resourcesDir = android.sourceSets.getByName("main").res.getSourceFiles()
-    // It's possible to ignore order for specific languages.
-It's useful for languages like Japanese ignoredOrderLanguages.set(setOf("values-ja/strings.xml"))
     // Disable plurals validation.
 By default it's true and only the first plural option is verified due to
     // the fact that each language can have different number of options [one, few, many, others] ignorePlurals = false